adadgio/box-api-bundle/README.md

 ## Download document contents or meta data

-You can download document original file or converted assets once the document is "done", or meta data once the document is viewable.
+You can download document original file or converted assets once the document is *done*, or meta data once the document is *viewable*.

 ```php
 // download contents